How All Of The Angels Pitchers Were Acquired: 2014 Roster Tree Shows A Nice Year Revamp!

 Like us on Facebook here

 Posted on August 18, 2014, in MLB Roster Trees and tagged a.j. schugel, AL West, alexi amarista, Angel Stadium, Arizona Diamonbacks, arte moreno, Brandon Jacobs, c.j. cron, c.j. wilson, cam bedrosian, cc sabathia, chicago white sox, clayton kershaw, Cory Rasmus, dan haren, david freese, david price, Donn Roach, Elliot Morris, ernetsto frieri, fernando salas, garrett richards, hector santiago, jason grilli, jered weaver, jerry dipoto, joe blanton, joe saunders, Joe Smith, joe thatcher, joey krehbiel, johan santana, jon lester, jose rondon, justin verlander, kevin jepsen, kole calhoun, los angeles angels pitchers 2014, mark trumbo, Matt Shoemaker, max scherzer, michael kohn, Mike Morin, mike scioscia, Mike Trout, Patrick Corbin, peter bourjos, pittsburgh pirates, R.J.
 Alvarez, Rafael Rodriguez, randal grichuck, Salt Lake Bees (PCL), san diego padres, scott downs, sean burnett, Taylor Lindsey, tim hudson, tony campanana, tyler gott, tyler skaggs, zach borenstein.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on How All Of The Angels Pitchers Were Acquired: 2014 Roster Tree Shows A Nice Year Revamp!.